 PhD Program with a Previous Master Degree

 You should hold a recognized Master’s degree which involves:

 - At least 12-15 months of full-time laboratory research

 - A seminar course

 - A written thesis

 - An oral presentation/examination before a research supervisory committee

 - Ideally, you should be a co-author on a manuscript published in an internationally recognized journal

-- North American degree holders must have a overall average of B+ (76% at UBC) in your master’s degree program
+- Students, who have attended Canadian and American institutions must have a overall average of B+ (76% at UBC) in your master’s degree program

 You should compare your academic record with the closest corresponding program at UBC to ensure your background is equivalent in terms of course content/standard, number of courses and total credit value.
 Please see UBC’s on-line Calendar for undergraduate program descriptions.
 You must also review the Faculty of Graduate and Postdoctoral Studies academic requirements for students from your country.